 If your employer violates the wage laws regarding tip pools in any way, you may have need of an employment law attorney.

-For help with your case, contact Shellist Lazarz Slobin LLP to discuss your situation with our Houston employment law attorneys.
+For help with your case, contact Shellist Lazarz Slobin to discuss your situation with our Houston employment law attorneys.